DevMountain/react-5-afternoon/README.md

 import { Provider } from 'react-redux'
 ```

 The `Provider` component will "provide" the store to our App.
-All we need to do is wrap the `HashRouter` component with the `Provider` component and give the `Proivder` component a `store` prop that equals `store`.
+All we need to do is wrap the `App` component with the `Provider` component and give the `Proivder` component a `store` prop that equals `store`.

 ```js
 import React from 'react';